Rostrevor

 Population growth drivers in Rostrevor are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation methods from LGA to SA2 levels.
-Considering projected demographic shifts, Rostrevor is expected to experience above median population growth among statistical areas analysed by AreaSearch.
-By 2041, the suburb's population is projected to grow by 2,100 persons, reflecting a total gain of 21.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
+These projections indicate an above median population growth for statistical areas analysed by AreaSearch.
+By 2041, Rostrevor is projected to grow by 1,872 persons, reflecting a total gain of 19.9% over the 16 years.

 Frequently Asked Questions - Population